 More clashes in Pakistan as police try to arrest Imran Khan

-LAHORE, Pakistan (AP) — Clashes between Pakistan’s police and supporters of former Prime Minister Imran Khan persisted for a second day outside his home in the eastern city of Lahore on Wednesday, a day after officers went to arrest him for failing to appear in court on graft charges.
+LAHORE, Pakistan (AP) — Supporters of former Pakistani Prime Minister Imran Khan threw bricks at police who fought back with clubs and tear gas for a second day Wednesday after officers tried to arrest the ousted premier for failing to appear in court on graft charges.

+Police besieged the 70-year-old opposition leader’s house in the eastern city of Lahore since Tuesday as his supporters hurled rocks and bricks, and swung batons snatched from the officers.
+Clashes went on into the afternoon Wednesday before subsiding.

-There have also been clashes between Khan’s supporters and police in other major cities, including Karachi, Islamabad, the garrison city of Rawalpindi, Peshawar, Quetta and elsewhere in Pakistan.
+Violence was also reported between Khan’s supporters and police in other major cities, including Karachi, Islamabad, the garrison city of Rawalpindi, Peshawar, Quetta and elsewhere in Pakistan.
+The government sent additional police to Lahore’s upscale area of Zaman Park, where Khan lives.

-Police have been firing tear gas since Tuesday at the house as the 70-year-old opposition leader’s supporters hurled rocks and bricks at the officers.

-The upscale area of Zaman Park where Khan lives remained under siege and the government was sending additional police to tackle the situation after hundreds of Khan’s supporters showed unexpected perseverance.

-The confrontation outside continued and later, Khan posed for cameras seated at a long table, showing off piles of spent tear gas shells he said had been collected from around his home.
+Khan later posed for cameras seated at a long table, showing off piles of spent tear gas shells he said had been collected from around his home.

 At the Islamabad High Court, Khan’s lawyer Khawaja Haris and his team petitioned for the suspension of the arrest warrant for the former premier.
 The court was expected to issue a ruling about the suspension later Wednesday.

-On Tuesday, about a dozen police and some 35 of Khan’s supporters were reported injured as tear gas shells and pieces of bricks littered the pavement as Khan’s followers fought back with batons they had brought to resist police.
+Many chanted Allahu akbar, the Arabic phrase for “God is great.”
+Khan, still wearing a gas mask, greeted them at his home.

+Officials said security forces were told to move back from Khan’s house while the court in the capital, Islamabad, considered whether to suspend the warrant.
+Azhar Siddique, another lawyer for Khan, said the Lahore High Court ordered police to halt the operation outside Khan’s home until Thursday, though they will remain deployed there.

-The Punjab provincial government in a statement Wednesday said more than 100 police officers were injured in clashes with Khan’s supporters.
+The Punjab provincial government said Wednesday that more than 100 police officers were injured in clashes with Khan’s supporters.
 They denied Khan’s allegation that officers were using live ammunition.

 Khan, who was ousted in a no-confidence vote in Parliament in April, was ordered to appear before a judge in Islamabad on Friday to answer charges of illegally selling state gifts he had received during his term as premier and concealing his assets.